kirkofypsi/7DWorkProblemModel/README.md

 a uniform, digestible, and easy-to-understand view of what is happening at different work places.

-## Catalogue of work problems
+## Catalogue of workplace problems

 Work-related health risks have been studied by scientists for decades.
 Initially, those studies were almost completely limited to physical work hazards but in recent decades, the focus has shifted towards mental and social factors and how they affect workers' well-being.
 In scientific literature, they are usually referred to as *psychosocial stressors* or *hazards*.
-We decided to use a simpler term – __work problem__ as we want to also shed light on organizational characteristics that prevent employees from achieving self-actualization and satisfaction from work, even if they are not negatively affecting employees' mental health.
-Therefore, for us, the term __work problem__ represents any source of employees' frustration, stress, or dissatisfaction in the workplace.
+We decided to use a simpler term – __workplace problem__ as we want to also shed light on organizational characteristics that prevent employees from achieving self-actualization and satisfaction from work, even if they are not negatively affecting employees' mental health.
+Therefore, for us, the term __workplace problem__ represents any source of employees' frustration, stress, or dissatisfaction in the workplace.

 Unfortunately, there is an absence in the scientific literature of a reference taxonomy cataloging all factors leading